AniketGurav/LCF-ABSA/README.md

 * python 3.7
 * pytorch >=1.0
 * [Pytorch-transformers](https://github.com/huggingface/transformers)
 * To unleash the performance of LCF-BERT models, a GTX 1080Ti or other GPU equipped with a large memory is required.
+* `In fact, the memory consumption of this model can be significantly optimized in several ways (minize to 6GB of RAM).`
 ## Datasets

 * SemEval-2014 (Restaurant and Laptop datasets)